Dahaden/losclient/README.md

 3. Run `./start.sh` in the client directory.

 4. Call `var me = login(charName, token)`
-   If you do not have a charName or token, contact dhad933@aucklanduni.ac.nz WITH a charname and token
+   If you do not have a charName or token, see the SESA facebook page for details

 5. Follow tutorial http://sesa.org.nz/los